-- Check whether legally relevant software identifiers are given in the documentation. - Check whether the software performing the legally relevant tasks is clearly described so that it is reproducible which software part is covered by which software identifier. - Examine the description of generation and visualisation of identifiers. - Check whether there are modified or self-developed components of an operating system and, if yes, whether they are included in identification. - If the software for measuring functions is protected by a specific configuration of the operating system, check whether the relevant configuration file(s) have own identifier(s). - · Check whether all legally relevant software identifiers are unique.
+- Check whether legally relevant software identifiers are given in the documentation. - Check whether the software performing the legally relevant tasks is clearly described so that it is reproducible which software part is covered by which software identifier. - Examine the description of generation and visualisation of identifiers. - Check whether all legally relevant software identifiers are unique.